zowe/community/Project Management/PI Planning/21PI1 Planning/Zowe Systems Squad Objectives.md

 - [Create basic test cases](https://github.com/zowe/zowe-install-packaging/issues/1476) -- stretch goal, rely on open infrastructure

+**Risks**

+- Lack of Open Infrastructure of Sysplex, we may not be able to automate testing HA deployment on Sysplex.
+Mitigation is fallback to manual in-house testing.

 ### Document how to deploy Zowe with HA enablement

 - [Verify and document z/OSMF HA](https://github.com/zowe/zowe-install-packaging/issues/1863)
 - [Document how to configure Sysplex to work with Zowe HA](https://github.com/zowe/zowe-install-packaging/issues/1864)

 ## Performance Test

+**Dependencies**

+We continuously requires support from other squads on Performance Test topic

+- Provide suggestions on component level test suites
+- Setup performance test pipelines internally for test suites we cannot run in open infrastructure
+- Troubleshoot performance regressions identified

 ### Finish implementation and setup component level test suites, provide continuous performance test report.